RyeRob/stats-map/README.md

 ## Currently Working
 - Getting data from weather and statics APIs
 - Search with text input by city and country name
-- Map api loads map
+- Dropping pin to get co-ordinates and reverse geocod

 ## Needs Work
-- validation and error mesasge on text input
-- get lat and long on map click
-- Passing latitude and longitude from map to stats and weather
+- Some places on map have a differetly formatted object than others causing no info to display
+- Closing info cards
+- Having multiple info cards open side by side to compare countries
-- Display information upon clicking on map
+- Place pin on map when a location is text search
-- Have overlays of maps from restcountries API on the Google Map
+- Look into more API options for statistics

+#  Made with Create-React-App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts